-The House at Scotney Castle
+The mansion house at Scotney Castle

 The house was built in 1837 by Edward Hussey III from the sandstone quarried from the grounds of the Old Castle.
 It is positioned to overlook both the castle and estate, with the garden also designed and created at the same time.
 This meant that all the three elements: house, garden and estate would work as one in creating a perfect picturesque country home.